Conviva/conviva-android-appanalytics/README.md

   ...
 }

-// in app module-level build.gradle at the end of plugins add the ...
+// in the app, build.gradle at the end of plugins add the ... apply plugin: 'com.conviva.sdk.android-plugin'

-{
-    ...
-    ...
+// in the app, build.gradle.kts at the end of plugins add the plugins {
-    apply plugin: 'com.conviva.sdk.android-plugin'
+    id 'com.conviva.sdk.android-plugin'
 }

 ```

-## Collection of the OkHttp/Retrofit/HTTPSUrlConnection/HTTPUrlConnection NetworkRequest Tracking via instrumentation
+### Collection of the OkHttp/Retrofit/HTTPSUrlConnection/HTTPUrlConnection NetworkRequest Tracking via instrumentation
 This feature supports to track the Network Requests triggerred with in application and third party libraries scope as well supported from 0.7.1 version onwards

 *Note: This collection is disabled by default, reach out to Conviva Team enabling the tracking.* <br>